Shared grouping cards will appear here after the planner templates and peak details finish loading.

 Thousands of finishers log their climbs by mailing the AMC application or joining online trackers.
 Please read the Appalachian Mountain Club’s introductory letter for the most accurate and current requirements, and verify any summary here with the official resource.

-Use the APIThese responses summarize common hiker opinions and may not reflect official AMC guidance.
+Get API accessThese responses summarize common hiker opinions and may not reflect official AMC guidance.
 For definitive answers, visit the official AMC FAQ.